twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCOLORFORM** – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Used when modifying the properties of each composite glyph member.
 The default push button is **OK**.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Used when converting bitmaps to contours into contours.
 The default push button is **OK**.
-* **TDISABLEDFORM** – For version 6.0 and 8.0 until 12.0.0.2539 only, displays this form when trying to save/test/install fonts or extract TrueType font collections or when pressing Use Evaluation Version in the splash screen reminding that the trial period is exceeded.
+* **TDISABLEDFORM** – For version 6.0 and 8.0 until 12.0.0.2539 only, displays this form used for reduced functionality mode or when pressing Use Evaluation Version in the splash screen reminding that the trial period is exceeded.
 * **TDM** – This data is binary.
 * **TEXPORTGLYPHDATAFORM** – Used when exporting glyph data.
 The default push button is **OK**.
 * **TEXTRACTFROMTTCFORM** – Used by **Tools: Extract from TTC...** to extract TrueType font collections.
 The default push button is **Next**.